It’s a very clever brush, but you don’t necessarily need these features

 You can sign in or create an Oral-B Me account to backup your data to the Oral-B system for syncing to app should you change phones etc.

-You can change the settings of the brush, from the colour of the LED smart ring, through to resetting the brush handle.
+You can change the settings of the brush, from the color of the LED smart ring, through to resetting the brush handle.

-You can set brush head replacement reminders, change the length of the brushing time, set specific journeys to help you achieve personalised goals such as dealing with bad breath or fighting plaque.
+You can set brush head replacement reminders, change the length of the brushing time, set specific journeys to help you achieve personalized goals such as dealing with bad breath or fighting plaque.

-There are customisable reminders to floss, use mouthwash or brush the tongue.
+There are customizable reminders to floss, use mouthwash or brush the tongue.

 For those who like rewards, if you achieve certain streaks such as brushing for x days in a row, flossing for x days you unlock trophies.

 Another noteworthy point is about how the use of the 2 minute timer and 30 second pacer differs when using the app.
 Essentially they are disabled.

 At 30 second intervals, you get no visual indications on-screen to change quadrant.
 At 2 minutes you get no notification to end the clean.
 This is because you have the on-screen timer, but I am not sure how I feel about this.

 Essentially you are left to brush your teeth for as little or long as you like.